2011 NBA playoffs: (3) Dallas Mavericks vs. (4) Oklahoma City Thunder

-This was the third playoff meeting between these two teams, with each team winning one series apiece.
-All previous meetings took place while the Thunder franchise were still known as the Seattle SuperSonics.
+This was the third playoff series between these two teams, with each team having won one of the prior series.
+Both previous meetings took place when the Thunder franchise was still known as the Seattle SuperSonics.

-In Game 1 of the Western Conference Finals, Dirk Nowitzki of the Dallas Mavericks set a playoff record for most free throws made without a miss with 24, previously held by Paul Pierce (21) in 2003.
-The Mavericks won 121-112.
+In Game 1 of the Western Conference Finals, Dirk Nowitzki of Dallas set a playoff record for most free throws made without a miss with 24, previously held by Paul Pierce (21) in 2003.
+The Mavericks won, 121–112.
 The Thunder and Mavericks then split the next two games.
-In Game 4, the Mavericks rallied from a 15-point deficit with only five minutes left in regulation to win the game in OT and take a 3-1 series lead.
-The Mavericks then overcame another late 4th quarter deficit in Game 5 to win the game 100-96 and the series 4-1 and reach their first finals since 2006.
-It would be the last time that neither the 1st seed or the 2nd seed reached the Conference Finals until 2020.
+In Game 4, Dallas rallied from a 15-point deficit with five minutes left in regulation to win in overtime for a 3–1 series lead.
+The Mavericks then wiped out another deficit late in Game 5 to win the game, 100–96, and reach their first NBA Finals since 2006.
+It would be the last time that neither a #1 seed nor a #2 seed reached a Conference finals until 2020.